linwoodc3/linwoodc3.github.io/_posts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 </div>
 After visiting the site, we see the name is the ***Las Vegas*** Review Journal, which explains a lot.
 This is a local paper, meaning this provider is more likely to have reporters on the ground to keep its viewership/readership informed of breaking information.
 <br>
 How can this information help drive decisions?
-While anecdotal, we used analytics to identify a local news provider to keep track of major events in city.
+While anecdotal, we used analytics to identify a local news provider to keep track of major events in a city.
 This could be repeated for the same city to get a more statistically relevant conclusion.
 Moreover, this analytic could be repeated for other cities to find the local papers/providers for each city of interest.
 With this information, it's possible to keep a tab on local events and how the local population perceives the events.
 This output focused on individual production, but what about looking at how many different producers covered the story in our time frame.
 That leads to our next question.

 ### Question 2: How many unique news providers did we have producing on the  the Las Vegas Active Shooter Event?

-The purpose of answering this question is to see just how wide GDELT's coverage is; does GDELT have a few sources publishing multiple stories or are multiple sources publshing a few stories?
+The purpose of answering this question is to see just how wide GDELT's coverage is; does GDELT have a few sources publishing multiple stories or are multiple sources publishing a few stories?
 This question is easy to answer because of the work we did in the previous question.
 Each base url counts as a unique news provider (e.g. https://www.reviewjournal.com).
 GDELT gave us a <a href="https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html" target="_blank">tidy data set</a>, so we just count up the occurrences.

 ```python
 # chained operation to return shape